Think you’re ready to roll? Not so fast.

 Even if you’ve made the commitment to spend more time on the trails and have carefully picked out your ride, you’re not quite ready to hit the road.
 There are some common sense rules and legal limits on how to use and enjoy the Quad Cities’ incredible bike trail system.

-May is National Bicycle Month, and to share their love of cycling, Sports Medicine Surgeon, Dr. Andrew Bries, ORA Orthopedics, and Rock Valley Physical Therapist, Anna Perry, welcome you to “Bike School,” a four-part series designed to inspire everyone to take up cycling.
+To share their love of cycling, Sports Medicine Surgeon, Dr. Andrew Bries, ORA Orthopedics, and Rock Valley Physical Therapist, Anna Perry, welcome you to “Bike School,” a four-part series designed to inspire everyone to take up cycling.

 - Part 1: Cycling for Life: Cardio, Strength, and Community